Social Contribution Activities

 |2019||6 schools||168 participants|

 Participation in “Rico-Challe,” Organized by the Cabinet Office

-Through experiment-based lessons, participants saw first-hand the technologies behind products used in everyday life.
-In addition, at roundtable discussions with students, junior employees at the Research and Development Headquarters and one of our plants talked about their experiences from the time they were in junior high and high school to the start of their careers, providing an opportunity for participants to think concretely about their own academic choices.
+Participants learned about the technologies behind products used in everyday life through experiment-based lessons and toured the front lines of manufacturing at plants.
+In addition, at roundtable discussions with students, junior employees at the Research and Development Headquarters and one of our plants talked about their experiences from the time they were in school to the start of their careers, providing an opportunity for participants to think concretely about their own academic choices.
 We will continue these efforts going forward.

 Community Contribution Activities

 Edogawa-ku, where Lion’s Research and Development Headquarters is located, has been implementing science education center activities for more than 50 years.
 The local government, schools and residents work together to teach children about the interesting scientific phenomena in their daily lives.

 As part of these activities, for more than 15 years, Lion has held experiment-based lessons about the mechanisms of grime removal, which is directly applicable to participants’ daily lives.